amitsaha/echorand.me/content/about.md

 Hello, My name is Amit Saha.
 I work as a software engineer and I write books on computer programming.

 I live in Sydney, Australia.
+I would like to acknowledge the Gadigal of the Eora Nation, the traditional custodians of this land and pay my respects to the Elders both past and present.

 You may be interested in learning more about [articles, books and other training materials](../writings-trainings/) I have authored.
 I also share things I learn via [presenting](../talks/) at various conferences and meetup groups.